Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

-For nonlinearity, $\mathbf{x}(t)$ is the input signal from t = 0 to t = -7 and $\tilde{\mathbf{y}}(t)$ is a certain reservoir output.
-For each output, the R$^{2}$ value of the predicted and target values is evaluated.
-Nonlinearity for a single output is given by 1 - R$^{2}$ i.e. a good linear fit gives a high R$^{2}$ and low nonlinearity and a bad linear fit gives low R$^{2}$ and high nonlinearity.
-Nonlinearity is averaged over all selected features.
-Memory capacity and non-linearity can be calculated using a single or multiple frequency channels. \item Frequency decomposition, a few-shot learning task.
-The network is driven by a sinusoidal input $s(t)$ and needs to reconstruct a decomposition of a temporal varying signal in the form of $\sum_{n}^{N_{\omega}} a_n\sin(nt+\theta_n)$, where $N_{\omega}=5$.
+\textbf{Frequency Decomposition, a Few-Shot Learning Task.} The network is driven by a sinusoidal input $s(t)$ and needs to reconstruct a decomposition of a temporal varying signal in the form of $\tilde{y}(t)$ = $\sum_{n}^{N_{\omega}} a_n\sin(nt+\theta_n)$, where $N_{\omega}=5$.
 The values of $a_n$ and $\theta_n$ are randomly sampled at the beginning of each task from uniform distributions.
 In particular, $a_n \in [-1.2 \ \ 1.2]$ and $\theta_n \in [0 \ \ \pi/n]$.
-The output layer is composed of $N_{\omega}$ nodes, and the system is asked to predict a target $\tilde{\mathbf{y}}(t)=\Big( a_1 sin(t+\theta_1), a_2 sin(2t+\theta_2),...,a_5 sin(5t+\theta_5) \Big)$ after observing the values of $\tilde{\mathbf{y}}(t)$ over K data points, that is different time steps.
-The value of K adopted for the examples of Figure \ref{Metalearning} b) and c) is fifteen, but the network reports good performance even with $\rm{K}=10$ (Figure \ref{Metalearning} d) and e).
-To face this challenging task, we used the network in the over-parameterised regime and a meta-learning algorithm to quickly adapt the read-out connectivity.
-Details of the meta-learning approach are given below in the \textit{Meta-learning} section of the Methods. \end{itemize}
+The output layer is composed of $N_{\omega}$ nodes, and the system is asked to predict a target $\tilde{y}(t)=\Big( a_1 sin(t+\theta_1), a_2 sin(2t+\theta_2),...,a_5 sin(5t+\theta_5) \Big)$ after observing the values of $\tilde{y}(t)$ over K data points i.e. time steps.
+The value of K adopted for the examples of Figures \ref{Metalearning} b) and c) is fifteen, but the network reports good performance even with $\rm{K}=10$ (Figures \ref{Metalearning} d) and e).
+To face this challenging task, we use the PNN in the overparameterised regime and a meta-learning algorithm to quickly adapt the read-out connectivity.
+Details of the meta-learning approach are given below in the Meta-learning section of the Methods.

-\subsection{Learning algorithms}
+\subsection{Learning Algorithms}